-It means you don’t have to live with the residual side effects of toxins, including toxins that enter your body as a part of health related things like cyanocobalamin B12.
+It means getting rid of residual side effects of toxins, including toxins like the “cyano” in cyanocobalamin B12.

 Let me explain.
 When I first used Milk Thistle I had no idea what to expect.
 For sure I hadn’t expected Milk Thistle to do anything about the brown spot in my field of vision ~ I’d had it for over a year.
-To my surprise, however, after I’d been using Milk Thistle for a few weeks the brown spot became smaller, then went away.
-My feeling is, and I strongly believe, that the brown spot was caused by the cyano in B12 shots I had daily during the time I had tetanus, before I switched to Methylcobalamin lozenges.
+To my surprise, however, after using Milk Thistle for a few weeks the brown spot became smaller, then went away.
+My feeling is, and I strongly believe, that the brown spot was caused by the cyano in daily B12 shots I had while I had tetanus, before switching to Methylcobalamin lozenges.

-Methylcobalamin is preferable not just because it’s the form of vitamin B12 our bodies use, but also because the cyano in cyanocobalamin is cyanide.
+Methylcobalamin is preferable because it’s the form of vitamin B12 our bodies use and because the cyano in cyanocobalamin is cyanide.
 Yes, cyanide which in large doses will kill you.
 Potassium cyanide is used in the production of cyanocobalamin as a stabalizer, with the understanding that the amount is so small it can’t do any harm.

 Milk Thistle and Cirrhosis of the Liver

-To my surprise, when I lived in England, I heard people say, quite commonly, “I’m feeling liverish.”
-Thereafter they would go for a constitutional, that’s a walk in England-English, and/or have tea.
-I thought no more about it than that it was a charming English colloquialism.
+Or, is it?
+You may be surprised that in England people say, quite commonly, “I’m feeling liverish.”
+Thereafter they go for a constitutional, that’s a walk in England-English, and/or have tea.
+When I lived there, I thought no more about it than that it was a charming English colloquialism.

-I didn’t start thinking about my liver until after two unrelated experiences: First, I had a medication of which unpleasant side effects worried me, and second, I’d been living in hydrogen sulfide because the condo I bought was built over a full outdoor toilet pit.
+I didn’t start thinking about my liver until three unrelated experiences: First, I had a medication with unpleasant side effects that worried me; second, I’d been living in hydrogen sulfide because the condo I bought was built over a full outdoor toilet pit;

-Another thing that made me think about detoxing my liver was cyanocobalamin.
-I’d had B12 shots for nearly a decade and each shot has a small amount of cyanide, which is a toxin.
-Over time it adds up.
-Though, I had no idea the brown spot in my field of vision had anything to do with the B12 shots.
+and third, I’d had cyanocobalamin B12 shots for a decade.
+Each shot had a small amount of cyanide, which is toxic in large amounts.
+Over time that small amount adds up.
+For instance, until it went away when I stopped using cyanocobalamin shots, I had no idea the brown spot in my field of vision had anything to do with B12 shots.

-I had first heard of Milk Thistle when I was a Realtor.
-I had been showing homes to a couple when the man, who had his own stock trading firm, happened to tell me about it.
-I had been skeptical that it could be as good as he said.
+I first heard of Milk Thistle when I was a Realtor.
+I was showing homes to a couple when the man, who had his own stock trading firm, happened to tell me about it.
+I was skeptical it could be as good as he said.

 I looked into different liver cleanse products and noticed they all contained Milk Thistle.
 So, I ordered Milk Thistle alone.

-Excited to try it, as you most likely you will be if you order it, I followed the directions, expecting to feel better.
+Excited to try Milk Thistle, as you most likely will be if you order it, I followed the directions, expecting to feel better.
 But within a day I was not feeling at all well.
 I was having a hard time thinking.
 I felt as if my mind had bogged down ~ it was almost exactly the way I’d felt when I was living in hydrogen sulfide.

-The most logical explanation was that Milk Thistle had dislodged toxins from my liver, setting them free in my body and making me feel like I had felt when the toxins were first absorbed into my body.
-I could see my next step was going to have to be flushing the toxins out by drinking water and other liquids like tea.
+The most logical explanation was that Milk Thistle dislodged toxins from my liver, setting them free in my body, and making me feel like I did when I first absorbed the toxins.

-Similarly, when I sent Milk Thistle and a variety of other supplements to my son in London, he wrote back that he didn’t like the vitamins at all.
-He said that he had expected to feel better when he took them, but instead began feeling much worse.
+Similarly, when I sent Milk Thistle and other supplements to my son in London, he wrote saying he didn’t like the vitamins: he’d expected to feel better when he took them, but instead felt much worse.

-That said, I feel much better since using Milk Thistle and removing toxins.
-I just had to give it time.
-My mind is clearer, except when on-going stress makes a mess of my thinking by way of overload.
+That said, Milk Thistle removes toxins and makes you feel better, you just have to give it time.
+For me, my mind is clearer, except when on-going stress makes a mess of my thinking by way of overload.

 Milk Thistle (Silybum marianum Gaertn), is a member of the family Asteraceae.
 It’s also known as the Marian, St. Mary’s, and Our Lady’s thistle.
 Milk Thistle should not be confused with the blessed or holy thistle (Cnicus benedictus), an entirely different species.

 Milk Thistle, a tall herb with prickly leaves and a milky sap, is native to the Mediterranean region of Europe.
-It’s among the most ancient of all known herbal medicines, having been used for centuries as a folk remedy for liver complaints.
-Recent research has demonstrated that extracts of milk thistle do indeed protect against liver toxins.
+It’s among the most ancient of known herbal medicines, having been used for centuries as a folk remedy for liver complaints.
+Recent research demonstrates that extracts of milk thistle do indeed protect against liver toxins.

-Research has uncovered a host of antihepatotoxic (liver protectant) compounds commonly referred to as silymarin, in Milk Thistle.
-Animal studies have shown that silymarin exerts a liver protective effect against a variety of toxins, including the phallo toxins of the deadly Amanita phalloides mushroom.
+Research has uncovered a host of antihepatotoxic (liver protecting) compounds commonly referred to as silymarin, in Milk Thistle.
+Animal studies show that silymarin exerts a liver protective effect against a variety of toxins, including the phallo toxins of the deadly Amanita phalloides mushroom.

-Using Milk Thistle ~~ Start out slow with Milk Thistle because it releases toxins from your liver; the effect can be intense if there are many toxins.
+Using Milk Thistle ~ Start out slow with Milk Thistle.
+When it releases toxins from your liver the effect can be intense.
 Don’t use more than one capsule a day for the first two weeks.
 (I had two weeks during which I felt as if my mind had turned to cement; it was quite worrying.)